minetest-mods/moreblocks/README.md

 allow new servers to not commit to creating as many nodes as older versions, while not breaking anything on existing servers.
 See `settingtypes.txt` for available settings.

+By defaulthe 3.0.0 release disables certain recipe overrides that were part of moreblocks 2.*.
+To re-enable them, set `moreblocks_legacy_recipes.enabled = true`.

 ### Settings

 See `settingtypes.txt` for available settings.